Do you want to add a contact form on your WordPress site to stay in touch with your users?

 Now that you’ve added a contact form on your site, it’s important to know how your contact forms are doing.

 By tracking your WordPress contact forms, you can see the total number of views and conversions your forms are triggering as well as the conversion rate for your forms.
 Plus, you can see which form is collecting the most views and submissions and its conversion rates.

 It has powerful forms tracking addon that automatically tracks your form conversions.

 It’s a user-friendly tool that you can configure in just a few clicks without having to touch any code.
 Just install and activate MonsterInsights Forms, and the plugin will start tracking your forms automatically.

-Not to mention, it supports WPForms as well as all the other WordPress form plugins.
+Not to mention, it integrates with WPForms as well as all the other WordPress form plugins.

 Read our complete guide on how to track WordPress form conversions for beginners.

-We hope this article helped you to learn how to create a WordPress contact form.
-If you liked this article, you might want to check out our guide on how to set up Google AMP on your WordPress site.
+We hope this article helped you learn how to create a WordPress contact form.
+If you liked this article, you might want to check out our complete guide on how to track conversions in Google Analytics.